InformaticsMatters/docking-validation/targets/dhfr/expts/vs-simple-rdock/README.md

 Simple example of how to set up virtual screening using rDock.
 This mainpurpose of this example is to illustrate how to set up rDock for virtual screening for a particular target so that the prepared components (receptor and active site definition) can be used in virtual screening workflows in Squonk.
-Use a project like this to setup the dcoking experiment, and onve you are happy with the results use the items generated in Squonk.
+Use a project like this to setup the docking experiment, and once you are happy with the results use the items generated in Squonk.
 This allows an expert to set up the experiment, but for the non-expert to easily run docking in Squonk.

 ## Contents